Are the songs free?

 Many people have asked how this collection of song parodies came about.
 It got started in the late 1980s at our family seder with the “Singin’ in the Rain” parody, performed by my two young daughters in rain slickers and boots.
 As my family grew, so did the song collection.
 Family members and a friend have gotten into the act as lyricists.

 The song collection has also grown in its reach.
 Randi Rose, my sister and a talented graphic designer, created the songbook and individual song sheets with their eye-catching graphics.
 She created the original website, which my son-in-law Ben Honey later took over.
 My husband, Andy Pike, has provided invaluable lyrical and technical support.
 Most recently, this website was created by Beth Singer Design and its talented designers, Beth Singer and Amy Billingham.
 Many thanks to our pianist, arranger, and audio producer Gary Rimar for his terrific instrumental recordings that provide accompaniment to the song parodies.
 Special appreciation also goes to Janice Zucker, Ed Roberts, and Debbie Tievsky for their beautiful recordings of the vocals, as well as to Barbara and Warren Goodman, Bob Suslowitz, and several friends for their video recordings.
 I’m grateful that their efforts have helped the songs spread to many homes, schools, and synagogues across the nation.

 Who are you?

 People often wonder about me.
 I’m a retired attorney living outside of Washington, D.C.
-I have a terrific family — a husband, two daughters and sons-in-law, and two grandkids.
+I have a terrific family — a husband, two daughters and sons-in-law, and three grandkids.
 I learned to play the piano from Andre Watts’ piano teacher.
 I lead sing-alongs for seniors in retirement centers and sing in my synagogue choir.
 When I grow up, I want to play jazz piano in a dimly lit lounge.